 Factorial Calculator

 Do you require the factorial of another number?
-Calculate the factorial of a different numbers right now!
+Calculate the fac of a different number right now!

 The formula for factorials